ckerce/pops_ml/README.md

 Citation -- Please cite this work as

-J. Clayton Kerce, A Phase Only Pattern Synthesis Reference Implementation as an Adversairal Machine Learning Model in PyTorch, Apr 2021, DOI: github.com/ckerce/pops_ml
+J. Clayton Kerce, A Phase Only Pattern Synthesis Machine Learning API Implementation in PyTorch, Apr 2021, DOI: github.com/ckerce/pops_ml

 **About:**